 “We’ve positioned our solutions to provide the platforms and the process,” he says.

-Here is a link to the original story - Whitlock Bundles Microsoft Surface Hub in Collaboration-as-a-Service
+Read the full story at Commercial Integrator - Whitlock Bundles Microsoft Surface Hub in Collaboration-as-a-Service